 A: Yes.
-We just need to let the crew know in advance so please advise us at the time of booking.
+We just need to let the chef know in advance so please advise us at the time of booking.

 Q: How does the “Open Bar” work?

 A: There is an open bar available 24 hours a day serving alcoholic and non-alcoholic drinks (the crew will serve you at mealtimes and the rest of the time it is “self-serve” – the bar and fridge are always fully stocked).
 Non-alcoholic beverages and regular or decaffeinated tea and coffee, whole or low fat milk, are offered with all meals.
 All wines provided with meals and a Champagne welcome are included.
-Some vintage wines and Champagne, other than at the welcome, will not be included although we can arrange to purchase these for you at an additional cost if you notify us in advance.
-Bottled water is always available on board.
+Bottled still and sparkling water is always available on board.

 Q: I want to cycle and walk as much as I can; is this possible?